Moapa Valley

 OfficeNameBiography

-Chapter SentinelMacy TerrilMacy is in her third year of FFA and is the 2025-2026 chapter sentinel.
+Chapter SentinelMacy TerrilMacy is in her fourth year of FFA.
+She is serving as the 2026-2027 chapter sentinel.
 For her SAE Macy is raising a market swine.
-She plans on competing in the marketing plan event as well as parliamentary procedure this school year.
-After high school she would like to go into teaching.
+She plans on competing in the marketing plan event as well as Ag sales at state this coming up year.
+After high school she would like to go into either hair school or early childhood education.

 Area PresidentAddysen SherwoodAddysen is in her fourth year of FFA, she is the 2025-2026 chapter Vice president.
 Along with being the second year she is the Southern Zone president.
 For her SAE Addysen is raising a market lamb and a market steer.
 She plans on competing in Rangeland management and horse evaluation this year.
 After high school, Addysen plans on becoming a state officer following by joining the United States Marine Corps then becoming a Ag Teacher.